andrewsali/Rlibcmaes/README.md

 The libcmaes library requires C++11, therefore currently the package only works under UNIX variants.
 This will change with R 3.3., which is going to use gcc 4.9+.
 The package has been tested under experimental Windows builds, so it is highly likely that it will be available for Windows platforms in the near future.

-To install the package, clone the git repository to a folder and then execute R CMD INSTALL (for example):
+As a first step make sure RcppEigen package is installed.
+Then to install the package, clone the git repository to a folder and then execute R CMD INSTALL (for example):

 ```
 git clone --recursive https://github.com/andrewsali/Rlibcmaes.git /tmp/Rlibcmaes